 The two most renown exorcists, Fr.
 Chad Ripperger and the late Fr.
 Amorth, in fact, give dire warnings about reading these books.
 That is, in the books are a demonic formula hidden behind the banner of witchcraft, spells, magic, packaged together in a story that seems harmless.

-In this YouTube video, Father Chad Ripperger lays out a few eye-opening facts about Harry Potter books.
+In this video, Father Chad Ripperger lays out a few eye-opening facts about Harry Potter books.
 First, people should be aware that even though J. K. Rowling denies that she’s a witch, she went to “witch school” before writing the books, he said, which could explain why so many of the spells in the books are real spells.

 “How do we know that?
 Well, witches tell us they’re real,” Ripperger said.
 In fact, a former witch candidly wrote, “The Harry Potter books are training manual for the occult.”